 What does it all mean?
 We’ll break down Hawaii travel restrictions to make sure you’ve got it all squared away for your next trip to Hawaii – whether it’s next month or next year.

 Looking for cheap flights to Hawaii?
-Try Thrifty Traveler Premium for just $5.99 a month – we’ve sent members round-trip flights to Hawaii under $200 through 2021!
+Try Thrifty Traveler Premium – we’ve sent members round-trip flights to Hawaii under $200 through 2021!

 - Hawaii Travel Restrictions Update: Current Hawaii Travel Requirements